Land Acknowledgement

 Our events occur on the sacred ancestral land of the Ho-Chunk People.

 In an 1882 treaty, the Ho-Chunk were forced to cede this territory.
-Decades of ethnic cleansing and repeated, but unsuccessful attempts to forcibly remove the Ho-Chunk from Wisconsin followed.
+Decades of ethnic cleansing and repeated but unsuccessful attempts to forcibly remove the Ho-Chunk from Wisconsin followed.

 The Ho-Chunk Nation’s ten million acres of ancestral land remain recognized in treaties between the United States and the Ho-Chunk Nation.
-“Teejop” in Ho-Chunk translates to “Four Lakes,” which refers to lakes Mendota, Monona, Kengonsa and Waubesa, all connected by the Yahara River in the Madison Area.
+“Teejop” in Ho-Chunk translates to “Four Lakes,” which refers to lakes Mendota, Monona, Kengonsa, and Waubesa, all connected by the Yahara River in the Madison Area.